raspberrypilearning/marble-mayhem/en/step_3.md

 title: Make obstacles that fall
 ---

-Add your GameObject into the Scene and change it's position and rotation until you are happy with it.
+Add your GameObject into the Scene and change its position and rotation until you are happy with it.

 In the Inspector click **'Add Component'** and add a `Rigidbody` component.

-Make sure to set 'Use Gravity' to False and 'Is Kinematic' to True.
+Make sure to untick or set 'Use Gravity' to False, and tick or set 'Is Kinematic' to True.

 ![The Rigidbody component with the variables described above set.](images/rigidbody-fall-set-up.png)

-Add a new script called `Fall`, place it in your 'Scripts' folder.
+Add a new script called `Fall`.
+Place it in your Scripts folder.

-Open the script and type or copy the following code into the editor.
+Open the script and type or copy the following code into the editor:

 --- code ---
 ---